Sonunte/HexKinetics/README.md

 	X2.
 Rotate (entity, vector) - Takes an entity and a vector as inputs and performs a rotation of the entity, to the direction indicated by the vector.
-	It costs 1/8 amethyst dust.
+	It costs 1/8 amethyst dust or if cast on another player it will cost 2,5 amethyst dust.
 	Pattern "qqqadeeed"
 	Release 0.5.0
 	1. https://discord.com/channels/936370934292549712/950847275549229086/1101920220714647602